r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded strings, and store them inside your script (agent) as local variables to be called at runtime execution and the last but not least, Concatenate also function names to use big and small letters (eg PoWeRshElL.exE).
+      executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded strings, and store them inside your script (agent) as local variables to be called at runtime execution and the last but not least, Concatenate also function names to use big and small letters (eg PoWeRshElL.exE) since cmd its not case sensitive.

 ---